 ACEP Group

-BIO has granted a EUR 1.5 M loan to ACEP Group, a pan-African microfinance institution operating in Burkina Faso, Niger, Madagascar and Cameroon.
+BIO has granted a EUR 1.5 M loan to AACE (ACEP Group), a pan-African microfinance group operating in Burkina Faso, Niger, Madagascar and Cameroon.

 Amount